Chair: Devin Jenkins

 Study Abroad Advisor:

-The Department of Modern Languages includes Arabic, Chinese, French, German, Greek, Latin and Spanish.
-Majors are available in French and Spanish, and minors are available in Chinese, French, Linguistics and Spanish.
-Certification is available in Spanish for International Business.
-Students must declare a major prior to their final semester of coursework.
+The Department of Modern Languages includes Arabic, Chinese, French, German, Latin and Spanish.
+Majors are available in French and Spanish, and minors are available in French, German and Spanish.
+Certification is available in German.
+Students must declare a major by the time they have completed 60 semester hours of course work.
 The department recommends that majors and minors include some study abroad while they are fulfilling their degree requirements at CU Denver.
 Please see a departmental advisor about study abroad opportunities.
 Credit earned abroad will normally count toward satisfaction of the major and minor requirements at CU Denver, but to assure full transfer of credit, students must see an advisor in the department before enrolling in programs abroad.
-Courses taken abroad and designated as upper division in Chinese, French, German or Spanish are subject to the 48-hour maximum of semester hours from a single discipline in the College of Liberal Arts and Sciences.
+Courses taken abroad and designated as upper division in French, German or Spanish are subject to the 48-hour maximum of semester hours from a single discipline in the College of Liberal Arts and Sciences.

 Students who meet certain criteria and have been invited by the faculty of the appropriate language are encouraged to participate in the Department of Modern Languages honors program.
 Successful completion of this program by students majoring in French or Spanish leads to graduation with the distinction of cum laude, magna cum laude or summa cum laude.
 See French and Spanish sections for details.